mlibrary/about-publishing/src/content/stories/sustainable-publishing-for-digital-scholarship-in-the-humanities.md

     humanities scholarship.
 author: Author TBD
 date: 2019-09-19T19:45:46.638Z
-books:
-  - ''
 categories:
   - Academic Innovation
 story_image:
-  alt: test
+  alt: Fulcrum booth at ACRL conference
   caption: ''
   credit: ''
-  file: /assets/bideo.jpg
+  file: /assets/fulcrum-at-acrl-conference-2.jpg
 profiles:
   - Beth Bouloukos
   - Collection Building
   - Andrée Rathemacher
 highlight_box:
-  heading: ''
   text: >-
     [Fulcrum](https://www.fulcrum.org/), a publishing platform helping
     publishers present the full richness of their authors' research outputs in a durable, discoverable, accessible, and flexible form.
 related_stories:
   - ''
-path: /stories-of-impact/sustainable-publishing
+books:
+  - ''
 type: story
 ---
 Michigan Publishing is pushing the boundaries of the book.
 The 2018 launch of Fulcrum—an open source publishing platform developed with support from the Andrew W. Mellon Foundation—was not only a symbol of this innovation, but has opened the door for partnerships that sustain the next generation of humanities scholarship.